Find the Best Tankless Water Heater Repair Services in UK

 Heating Element (Electric Tankless Water Heaters)

-Electric tankless water heaters use electricity for heating.
+Electric tankless water heaters use heating elements to heat the water..
 A faulty element will disrupt hot water production

 Flow Sensor